 Many students on academic probation have excellent potential, but, for one reason or another, they have never learned to make use of the potential they have.
-Therefore, any student admitted on academic probation may be required to take five special courses:
+Therefore, any student admitted on academic probation may be required to take one or more of nine special courses:

-- EDPC115 Academic Success Plan I- designed to give students the individual help and guidance they need to make them successful at Andrews University.
-Through comprehensive evaluations and individualized plans, the instructors will help students break the patterns of failure and achieve success. - EDPC116 Academic Support Plan II or GTEC 110 Freshman Seminar-to help students clarify personal goals and values and also to attain effective study skills.
-Students on academic probation are expected to enroll in one of these courses. - ENGL110 Basic Writing Skills-to help students learn to write clear, effective sentences and paragraphs with a minimum of mechanical errors. - EDTE140 Reading Vocabulary Development and EDTE160 College Reading Efficiency to improve the reading skills of those with reading problems. - MATH105 and 106 Mathematical Skills-to remedy inadequacies in students' mathematical backgrounds.
+- EDPC115 Academic Learning Assessment individual help and guidance to make students successful at Andrews University.
+Through comprehensive evaluations and individualized plans, the instructors will help students break the patterns of failure and achieve success. - EDPC116 Academic Development, GTEC110 Freshman Seminar, and GTEC115 College Seminar help students clarify personal goals and values and attain effective study skills.
+Students on academic probation are expected to enroll in one of these courses. - ENGL110 Beginning Composition-to help students learn to write clear, effective sentences and paragraphs with a minimum of mechanical errors. - EDTE140 Reading Vocabulary Development and EDTE160 College Reading Efficiency to improve the reading skills of those with reading problems. - MATH105 and 106 Mathematical Skills-to remedy inadequacies in students' mathematical backgrounds.